 This section provides a step-by-step breakdown of the MEDLINE application and review process.

 For a journal to be considered for MEDLINE, a publisher or editor must first submit an application via the MEDLINE Publisher Portal.
 Information you will need to provide in the application includes:

 - Journal title and ISSN(s)

 - Date of first publication and publication frequency

 - Journal website URL

-- Links to the editorial board; editorial policies; peer review process; and policies on Conflict of Interest, Human and Animal Rights, and Informed Consent
+- Links to detailed descriptions of the editorial board; editorial policies; peer review process; and policies on Conflict of Interest, Human and Animal Rights, and Informed Consent

 - Publisher name and information about its management, qualifications, and publishing policies